mikkoh/useful-glsl-formulas/readme.md

 This repo is a collection of neat formulas I've seen around the Internet.
 Warning they maybe untested.

-### Get a transformed Normal matrix from a model matrix
+### Get a transformed Normal matrix from a Model matrix
 ```javascript
 var matNormal = glMat3.create();
 glMat3.fromMat4(matNormal, model);